vmware/vic/doc/design/vic-machine/update.md

 The command format is like ```vic-machine reconfigure <reconfigure object> --<reconfigure keyword> --<reconfigure option> <configuration value>```

 Pros:
-- The whole configuration options are splitted to many sub commands.
+- The whole configuration options are split to many sub commands.
 Then in each sub command, only a small number of options are available, and that does not increase over time.
 Only the sub command number will increase.
 - Consistent with existing update firewall command format (though the command name might be different)

 Cons: